-SSQM 1 is based on ISQM 1 Quality Management for Firms that Perform Audits or Reviews of Financial Statements, or Other Assurance or Related Services Engagements of the International Auditing and Assurance Standards Board (IAASB), published by the International Federation of Accountants (IFAC) in December 2020 and is used with permission of IFAC.
+This ED is based on the final pronouncement ISQM 1, Quality Management for Firms that Perform Audits or Reviews of Financial Statements, or Other Assurance or Related Services Engagements, published by the International Federation of Accountants (IFAC) in December 2020.

+Used with the permission of IFAC.